Dalerosov/Aha-Interpreter/README.md

 I wanted to try writing my own esoteric interpreted programming language

-It is very inefficient, but efficiency is not the point
+It is very inefficient, since at the start i only wanted to do like an adder, but it kind of snowballed on me, so the 1s and 0s are stored as chars, which is really bad but efficiency is not the point

+The program can use caching, but it is not done too well and will take up ram space, but it makes it faster

 there is no indentation or anything